camarenn/geolocationAPI/README.md

 </ul>
 Then each browser uses it’s own location services, and an approximate location is then returned, via a JavaScript callback.

-Where the user is makes a difference as well.
+Where the user is, makes a difference as well.
 For example they will yield more accurate results if they're in an urban area, versus a rural one, or if they're stationary, versus moving.
 Users who use a VPN to alter their location, will also get inaccurate results.

 <h3>So let's get to the code!</h3>

 <h4>Basic HTML comes first</h4>
 <img src="html.png">

-Once you have your basic template set up, you're going to insert script tags in the body.
+Once you have your basic template set up, you're going to insert script tags into the body.

 <h4>And now for the JavaScript</h4>
 You're going to want to use the getCurrentPosition() method, this will query the browser and will either run successfully, or will return an error to the user.